ogata-k/sbrd-gen/README.md

 * Key name : `nulable`
 * Value type : Boolean
 #### Format
-* Description : This format is used for key/value pairs in [Value Context](#Value-Context) (let's say the pair is (key, value)). in turn, the string {key} (no space between the parentheses and the key) in the format is replaced by value before being evaluated as a String.
+* Description : This format is used for key/value pairs in [Value Context](#Value-Context) (let's say the pair is (key, value)). is in turn evaluated as a String after replacing the string "{key}" or "{key:\<format-option>\}" (no space between the parentheses, key and colon) in the format with the formatted value.
+Please refer to [the API documentation of the Evaluator](https://docs.rs/sbrd-gen/0.1.0/sbrd_gen/eval/struct.Evaluator.html ) in this sbrd-gen crate for more information on syntax.
 * Remarks : None
 * Struct : ```String```
 * Key name : `format`
 * Value type : String
 #### Script
-* Description : This script is a key/value pair (let's say the pair is (key, value)) in [Value Context](#Value-Context). in turn, the string {key} (no space between the parentheses and the key) in the script is replaced by value before being evaluated as an expression.
-Please refer to the Evaluator API documentation for more information on syntax, expressions, etc.
+* Description : This script is a key/value pair (let's say the pair is (key, value)) in [Value Context](#Value-Context). is in turn replaced by the string "{key}" or "{key:\<format-option>\}" (no space between the parentheses, key and colon) in the script with the formatted value before being evaluated as an expression.
+Please refer to [the API documentation of the Evaluator](https://docs.rs/sbrd-gen/0.1.0/sbrd_gen/eval/struct.Evaluator.html ) in this sbrd-gen crate for more information on syntax and expressions.
 * Remarks : None
 * Struct : ```String```
 * Key name : `script`